 $1.70 vs $1.20 does not seem very significant, most people don’t bat an eye at paying the extra 40 cents and go about their day.
 However, when I look at that difference, I see a 42% price difference.
 If you make that decision 10-15 times in a single shopping trip, it makes an impact.

-On the flip side, you are making someone really happy by boosting there product margins and bonus checks (looking at you name brand price markup marketer).
+On the flip side, you are making someone really happy by boosting their product margins and bonus checks (looking at you name brand price markup marketer).

 Another way to look at the savings percentage on smaller purchases: if you would take it as a 0% risk investment gain, then why wouldn’t you take it as savings.